 Known for its vibrant nightlife, Bourbon Street and its balconies aren’t the only highlights of this oldest of New Orleans neighborhoods.

 Late-night music – You can’t go wrong with a hurricane and sing-along music at the piano bar in Pat O'Brien's.
-Be sure to check out the schedules at Preservation Hall, House of Blues, and One Eyed Jack's.
+Be sure to check out the schedules at Preservation Hall and House of Blues.
 Prefer a DJ?
 Join the dance party at The Gold Mine, where the dance floor stays packed until the wee hours of the morning.

 Late-night food and drink – You’ll find plenty of places for late night grub and drinks including Erin Rose Bar for drink specials from midnight to 4 a.m., killer po-boys, and famous frozen Irish coffee.
-Make your endnote a sweet one at Café du Monde for beignets 24 hours a day, seven days a week.
+The Will and The Way offers food and drinks until 2 a.m. daily.

 Pre-dinner art stroll – Before making the late-night scene, wander galleries in the neighborhood with a stroll on Julia Street.